mildsky/mildsky.github.io/lycoris/README.md

 - Convert Markdown files to HTML for static web pages such as GitHub blog
 - Generate graph of hyperlinks between pages

-## Deployment (TBD)

-- Clone this repository to workspace
-- Run the python script.
-It will automatically make HTML files beside Markdown files

-## Release Note

-### 0.0.0

 ## TODO

 - Markdown to HTML